MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_4_2_ComplianceProfiles.md

 - A computer with a Dynamics 365 Customer Insights - Journeys environment

-## Exercise 1: Create subscription lists
+## Exercise 1: Create a compliance profile

 1. Log into Dynamics 365 Customer Insights - Journeys.
 Change the area to the **Settings** area.